Sameer-Programmer/Java/example/Collection_Concept/LinkedList.md

  * b.
 Collection interface
  * c.
 DQueue interface

-2.*a.Queue is a Interface from Parent or Root Interface Collection - *b.
+2. *a.Queue is a Interface from Parent or Root Interface Collection - *b.
 Queue  is extended to Dque interface

 Now Linked List is having Methods which is from List Interface and Dque Interface